 Our deliveries to the hydrogen plant in Utah have the capacity to store the equivalent of the entire state of California’s monthly curtailed energy.
 HydrogenPro is proud to highlight its contribution to strengthening the power supply in California through these deliveries.
 This initiative plays a vital role in enabling low-carbon power production and stands as a testament to our commitment to supporting decarbonization.
 The project represents technologically groundbreaking and highly complex work, which has resulted in an extended commissioning period.

 There is broad market consensus on strong growth in clean hydrogen, which is estimated to reach 5.5-10 Mtpa by 2030.
 While challenges remain, we are seeing positive trends.
-As market expectations improve, there is an increasing focus on proven project delivery capability in a supply-constrained market”.
+As market expectations improve, there is an increasing focus on proven project delivery capability in a market that is supply constrained”.

 This is for the better for our industry